Skip to main content

 He’ll point to the government’s early actions, including ending a wave of public-sector strikes, and plans to take public ownership of the railways, set up a state-owned green energy firm, impose tougher rules on water companies that dump sewage and strengthen rights for workers and renters.

 Last year’s Labour conference fizzed with optimism, as a party that had lost four straight elections sensed power was within its grasp.
-If the mood this year is more muted, it will likely be more upbeat than next week’s gathering by the Conservatives, who suffered their worst-ever election defeat in July.
+If the mood this year is more muted, though it it will likely be more upbeat than next week’s gathering by the Conservatives, which suffered their worst-ever election defeat in July.